universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 ### 🖳 Language
 WebAssembly will be the language that will run on each player's device through the Web Browser.
 The team will use the C language to write logic which will then be transpiled into WebAssembly via the clang toolchain.

-The client engine is seperated into independent modules which include the core runtime engine and the game systems.
+The client engine is separated into independent modules which include the core runtime engine and the game systems.
 Each game system is independently built and linked which allows for a quick iteration and runtime hot reloading when developing logic for a single system, opposed to needing build and reload the entire game.

 ### ❓ Why not use a pre-existing engine?
 There are many engines that export a builds to the web, such as Unity, UE4, and Godot, however all of those options fail to hit several of the technical goals and accessibility targets that this game desires.